Vaginal yeast infection

 - You are taking medicines or have an illness that suppresses your immune system.

 A yeast infection is not spread through sexual contact.
 However, some men may develop symptoms after having sexual contact with an infected partner.
 These symptoms may include itching, rash or irritation of the penis.

 Having many vaginal yeast infections may be a sign of other health problems.
 Other vaginal infections and discharges can be mistaken for a vaginal yeast infection.

-You will have a pelvic exam.
+Your health care provider will do a pelvic exam.
 It may show:

-Sometimes, a culture is taken when the infection does not get better with treatment or comes back many times.
+- The infection does not get better with treatment

-Your health care provider may order other tests to rule out other causes of your symptoms.
+Your provider may order other tests to rule out other causes of your symptoms.

 Medicines to treat vaginal yeast infections are available as creams, ointments, vaginal tablets or suppositories and oral tablets.
 Most can be bought without needing to see your provider.
 If you do need to see your provider, you may wish to ask them about the use of boric acid for yeast infections.